 Does it mean that I have lost my faith?

 No. It might feel this way, but your faith is still intact.
 The thoughts you are experiencing are out of your control and result from the obsessions that occur within OCD.
 They do not reflect on you as a person.

 To others, you may appear devout, praying more than others or attending your place of worship more often than before.
-However, you may also become absent, as you fear the places and practices that you believe may result in, for example, sinful thoughts.
+However, you may also become absent, as you fear the places and practices you believe may result in, for example, sinful thoughts.
 This is a symptom of OCD, where people avoid people, places and things out of fear.

 You might speak with Church leaders to discuss your fears, seeking reassurance.
 Still, unless your confidant is also a trained therapist, they may miss what is happening to you and lack the skill to help you.
-It is not your faith that needs restoring; rather, your symptoms need treatment.
+It is not your faith that needs restoring; instead, your symptoms need treatment.

 Are there signs and symptoms of religious OCD?